lidofinance/dc4bc/TESTNET_CLIENT_PREP_GUIDE.md

 ## Install the dependencies

-You'll need to prepare `go` and `opencv`.
-To get them ready, check out the `installation` guide here: https://github.com/lidofinance/dc4bc/blob/master/HowTo.md#step-by-step-guide
+You'll need to prepare `go` to build and use dkg apps.
+To get it ready, check out the `installation` guide here: https://github.com/lidofinance/dc4bc/blob/master/HowTo.md#step-by-step-guide

 ## Build the cli apps